About the Project

 The website launched in February 2019 and the iconography database went live on 1st January 2021.

-The project has now been running for 7 years.
+The project has now been running for 8 years.
 There is much more to come.
-As of mid-June 2021 the project has passed more than 2000 sources listed online and continues to grow.
-It is now one of the largest musicology specialist iconography in the world, and the world's largest repository of bowed string instrument iconography.
+As of the start of September 2022 the iconography database has more than 4400 sources online and continues to grow.
+It is now one of the largest specialist musicology/iconography databases in the world, and the world's largest repository of bowed string instrument iconography.
 So where we are now, what is in progress, and what is planned beyond the current work?

 I : Initial Collection